 Prior to joining Akin Gump, Mr. Mohammad, who is a Certified Public Accountant, worked for the U.S. government at the Federal Energy Regulatory Commission (FERC).
 There he worked in the Office of Enforcement serving as senior auditor and lead audits related to compliance and enforcement of applicable energy laws as set forth by the Commission’s rules, orders, and regulations relating to energy market structures, activities, and participants.
 As well, Mr. Mohammad created recommendations for remedies to address violations and assist in pursuing remedies through negotiation or litigation.

 Before joining the FERC, Mr. Mohammad worked at Ernst and Young in their Core Assurance practice.
-While at Ernst and Young, he worked predominantly with Fortune 500 companies with a focus on private equity companies in the United States, Asia, and South America As well, Mr. Mohammad teaches as an adjunct professor at George Washington University, also as an instructor for the Certified Public Accountant exam, and has engaged in some entrepreneurial start-up companies.
+While at Ernst and Young, he worked predominantly with Fortune 500 companies with a focus on private equity companies in the United States, Asia, and South America As well, Mr. Mohammad taught as an adjunct professor at George Washington University, also as an instructor for the Certified Public Accountant exam, and has engaged in some entrepreneurial start-up companies.